ufrgs-hyman/meican/README.md

 With this configuration, MEICAN will be available at http://localhost

-##ADDITIONAL PARAMETERS
+###ADDITIONAL PARAMETERS

+Location: config/params.php

-Now we need configure the NSA ID to identify MEICAN to other NSI providers:
+We need configure the NSA ID to identify MEICAN to other NSI providers:

 ```
 'meican.nsa.id' => "urn:ogf:network:#DOMAIN#:#YEAR#:nsa:meican",